 Tallest: A Great Dane was measured at the withers, standing 42 inches tall.

 One can hardly believe the tiny Yorkie has the same skeletal structure with the same number of bones as the Mastiff and Great Dane.

 However, significant differences between breeds exist, although not anatomical.
-Their coat types, texture, density and color vary, and so do the shapes of their heads, their shape and color of their eyes, their paws and more.
+Their coat types, texture, density, and color vary, and so do the shapes of their heads, the shape and color of their eyes, their paws, and more.

 What is the heaviest dog breed?

 The breed considered the heaviest is the Mastiff.
 Although there are 14 different Mastiff breeds, the English Mastiff is regarded as the heaviest, although not the tallest.
 English Mastiffs can weigh between 110 and 343 pounds.

 The longest living dog breeds are typically the smaller breeds, with the Chihuahua’s expected lifespan between 15 and 20 years.
 However, nothing is guaranteed, as proved by a rare large breed Australian Cattle Dog that lived for 29 years, although that breed typically has a 15-year life expectancy.